The Guns of Navarone (film): Filming

 As described by director Thompson in the DVD commentary track, David Niven became severely ill after shooting sequences in a dirty pool of water underneath the cave elevator and could have died from a serious infection, remaining in the hospital for some weeks as the crew completed other portions of the cave sequence.
 Since key scenes with Niven remained incomplete, and it was doubtful whether he would return to finish the film, the entire production was in jeopardy.
 Reshooting key scenes throughout the film with another actor and abandoning the project to collect the insurance were contemplated.
 Against medical advice, Niven felt obligated to complete his work and agreed to shoot and complete his scenes.
 However, he relapsed and did not recover for another seven weeks.

 A complication arose when it was found that Gregory Peck, whose character was supposed to be fluent in German, could not speak the language convincingly.
 Voice actor Robert Rietty dubbed all of Peck's German dialogue for the film.
 The film's maps were created by Halas and Batchelor, a British team best known for their animated films.
 Although the island of Navarone is fictional, a map depicted in the film purporting to show the island of Navarone shows it as the real island of Antikythera.
 Several members of the Greek royal family visited the set the day the Mandrakos cafe scene was filmed and appear in the background as extras.

+Fritz Bayerlein and Desmond Mangham served as technical advisers.